joinditto/vanilla-timely-plugin/README.md

 3.`env` which is used specify the timely server (prod/staging).It would be a string value.The values can be either **prod** or **staging**.
 By default it is set to **prod**.

+4. `closeMethods` is an optional field.It is an array of strings with possible values as "overlay","button" or "escape".
+   By default all the methods are enabled.If you want only certain close methods pass only those.
+   "button" - Modal is closed on clicking close button.
+   "overlay" -Modal is closed on clicking the overlay.
+   "escape" - Modal is closed on clicking the escape button.

 > Make use of staging env to test out timely prior to using production version.

 ### closeTimely

 No parameters.

 #### Supported utm_params

 ```
 utm_source
 utm_campaign